jvcasill/SublimeText-snippets-macros/README.md

-Sublime Text 2-Snippets and Macros
+Sublime Text - Snippets and Macros
 ==================================
 Snippets and macros I used on TextMate2 updated for sublime text 2